KiranSonkamble/netflix_data-pipeline/README.md

 A static value can be passed directly between tasks but multiple values/ files/array values need tp be looped and processed within looped activity.

+epic_4:

+"4_silver transform data" where data cleaning and transformation occured.
+Storing it after transformation to silver layer container.

+epic_5: